 Many schools complain that Ofsted has already made up its mind before visiting, basing its judgement on raw results rather than teaching.
 Some also suspect political pressure to come up with some judgements that conform to Government views, with allegations that some ‘superheads’ get advance warning of inspections.

 ISI – www.isi.net (for independent schools)

-HMIe – www.hmie.gov.uk (for Scottish schools)
+Education Scotland – www.hmie.gov.uk (for Scottish schools)

-Estyn – www.estyn.gov.uk (for the Welsh) for inspection reports online.
+Estyn – www.estyn.gov.uk (for Welsh schools)

 Alongside our own reviews of more that 1,3000 schools, The Good Schools Guide carries links to the Ofsted or ISI report of every school in England.
 Use our school search to find schools that interest you.